hexagontk/hexagon/site/pages/gradle.md

 * jpackage: create a jpackage distribution including a JVM with a subset of the modules.
 * tarJlink: compress Jpackage distribution in a single file.

-To use it, apply `$gradleScripts/application.gradle` to your `build.gradle`.
+To use it, apply `$gradleScripts/application.gradle` to your `build.gradle.kts`.

 To set up this script's parameters, check the [build variables section].
 These helper settings are:

 * modules: comma separated list of modules to include in the generated JRE.
-By default:
-  `java.logging,java.management`.
 * options: JVM options passed to the jpackage generated launcher.
 * icon: icon to be used in the jpackage distribution.
 * applicationClass (REQUIRED): fully qualified name of the main class of the application.

-To set up this script you need to add the main class name to your `build.gradle` file with the following code:
+To set up this script you need to add the main class name to your `build.gradle.kts` file with the following code:

 ```groovy